ajmpawlik/diceGame/README.md

 # diceGame

-This is a simple excercise I followed during the Makers training.
+This is a simple excercise I followed during the Makers PreCourse.

 The instructions were to: